 Rather than the rental agent assigning you a specific vehicle in a specific parking stall, you get to choose your car from an entire row of vehicles.

-Reserve a full-size car?
+Reserving a full-size car?
 Instead of being handed keys to a rough-riding, sluggish Chrysler 200, you head out to the aisle marked "Full-size" and pick anything you want.
 Like the dependability of Toyota?
 Pick the Camry off the line.
 Want a few more bells and whistles?
 There might be a Ford Fusion with Sync sitting there.
 Heading into the mountains?
 You might spot a Subaru Legacy.
 Looking for fuel economy?
 The Volkswagen Jetta might appeal to you.

 Get the Most out of Hertz Ultimate Choice